gweebg/probum-users/README.md

 ```sh
 docker-compose up
 ```
-Now the database should be up and running, assible at port `5432`.
+Now the database should be up and running, accessible at port `5432`.
+The seeding for the database, happens only once, when the database is empty.
+This is, the seeding occurs at the first migration.

+To re-seed the database, you will need to drop the table for the `users` and re-run the migration sequence.

 ---
 Installing `go`'s dependencies using the `Makefile`: